Vaygach (1909 icebreaker)

 Some of the biggest successes of the expedition were the accurate charting of the Northern Sea Route and the discovery of Severnaya Zemlya in 1913.
 Taymyr and Vaygach were considered the best icebreakers in the world at the time.

 Fate

 Vaigach struck an underwater rock and sank in 1918 in the Yenisei Bay of the Kara Sea.
-A nuclear river-icebreaker of the Soviet Navy, was named Vaygach in 1989.
+A nuclear river-icebreaker was named Vaygach in 1989.